AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Tutor chooses to add a new lesson.
+1. Actor chooses to add a new lesson.
 2. System requests details (date, time, location, student).
-3. Tutor enters lesson details.
+3. Actor enters lesson details.
 4. System saves the lesson and confirms creation.

     Use case ends.